 The details of this assignment follow below.
-This assignment will be worth 20% of your grade and it is due on August 16th.
+This assignment will be worth 20% of your grade and it is due on April 2nd.
 You have the entire semester to work on this assignment.

-- a.
+a.
 Select one of the social problems we have discussed in this course.
-Then, show the extent to which this problem in Canada is affected by the international context, including flows of people (e.g., migrants, tourists, or terrorists), information, jobs, money, and/or by other global processes and events. - b.
+Then, show how the extent of this problem in Canada is affected by international flows of people (e.g., migrants, tourists, or terrorists), information, jobs, and money, or by

+- other global processes and events, including the COVID-19 pandemic if you like. - b.
 The total length of your paper is to be ~2000 words (8 pages) plus references.
 Please correct for spelling and grammar errors before submitting. - c.
 Use and cite a minimum of 10 peer-reviewed journal articles in preparing your paper.
-Your paper should use ASA (American Sociological Association) referencing. - d.
+Your paper should use ASA (American Sociological Association) referencing.
+Please see the document posted on Quercus for instructions on how to write a paper using ASA formatting (ASA format citation guide.pdf). - d.
 All references should be from the year 2000 or later; earlier references should be justified (e.g., as a "classic study"). - e.
 Direct quotations must be enclosed in quotation marks and a specific reference cited.
 Paraphrases of published material do not require quotation marks but must indicate a reference source. - f.
 Penalties of 5% per day of lateness will be applied for papers handed in after the deadline.